 Traditional religion is also a part of the culture in D.R.
 Congo.
 This includes belief in a supreme being, the power of the ancestors, spirits of nature, and the efficacy of magic.
 After the introduction of Christianity, these beliefs began to change.
 Now, a sizable Christian population exists, including the local sect of the Church of Jesus Christ on Earth by the Prophet Simon Kimbangu (Kimbanguism).

 In 1960, Congo inherited a difficult medical situation.
 The colonial administration had trained some highly qualified medical technicians and nurses.
 All the while, they confined medical practice to European doctors and missionaries.
 As a result, there grew to be a shortage of doctors.
 By the late 1970s, however, most of the doctors were Congolese.
 For the country’s first decade, experienced medical assistants, technicians, and nurses filled the vacuum left by the shortage of doctors.
 For example, by 1990 there was a meager one doctor for every 15,500 persons.

 The country, despite great efforts in the 1970s and ‘80s, suffered from ever-declining health care standards.
 This is because of the protracted civil war in the 1990s.
 By the end of the century, diseases such as AIDS, sleeping sickness, and various types of hemorrhagic fever went largely unchecked, often at epidemic levels.

 Education in D.R.
 Congo

-Recently, independence public authorities have recognized the value of education and have given it greater attention.
-This is no surprise, because the budget for the Ministry of Education has always been ahead of that of the other sectors of national life.
+Recently, independent public authorities have recognized the value of education and have given it greater attention.
+This is no surprise because the budget for the Ministry of Education has always been ahead of that of the other sectors of national life.
 Primary education is compulsory, although it is difficult for a developing nation to meet this pledge.
 This is because there is a lack of facilities and an inadequate number of teachers.

 Housing in D.R.
 Congo